 In lab experiments, soldiers wearing exoskeletons designed to improve physical performance reacted more slowly to visual cues.Video by Lillie Paquette; Written by Jennifer Chu

-As engineers make strides in the design of wearable, electronically active, and responsive leg braces, arm supports, and full-body suits, collectively known as exoskeletons, researchers at MIT are raising an important question: While these Iron Man-like appendages may amp up a person’s strength, mobility, and endurance, what effect might they have on attention and decision making?
+As engineers make strides in the design of wearable, electronically active, and responsive leg braces, arm supports, and full-body suits, collectively known as exoskeletons, researchers at MIT are raising an important question: While these Iron Man-like appendages may amp up a person’s strength, mobility, and endurance, what effect might they have on attention and decision-making?

-But could wearing such bionic add-ons, and adjusting to their movements, take away some of the attention needed for cognitive tasks, such as spotting an enemy, relaying a message, or following a squadron?
+But could wearing such bionic add-ons, and adjusting to their movements, take away some of the attention needed for cognitive tasks such as spotting an enemy, relaying a message, or following a squadron?

-The results, though preliminary, suggest that engineers designing exoskeletons for military and other uses may want to consider a device’s “cognitive fit” — how much of a user’s attention or decision making the device could potentially divert even while assisting them physically.
+The results, though preliminary, suggest that engineers designing exoskeletons for military and other uses may want to consider a device’s “cognitive fit” — how much of a user’s attention or decision-making the device could potentially divert even while assisting them physically.

-“In a military exoskeleton, soldiers are supposed to be scanning for enemies in the environment, making sure where other people in their squad are, monitoring a whole variety of things,” says Leia Stirling, an assistant professor in MIT’s Department of Aeronautics and Astronautics and a member of the Institute for Medical Engineering and Science.
+“In a military exoskeleton, soldiers are supposed to be scanning for enemies in the environment, making sure where other people in their squad are, monitoring a whole variety of things,” says study co-author Leia Stirling, an assistant professor in MIT’s Department of Aeronautics and Astronautics and a member of the Institute for Medical Engineering and Science.
 “You don’t want them to have to focus on how they’re stepping because of the exoskeleton.
 That’s why I was interested in how much attention these technologies require.”

-Follow the leader
+Follow the Leader

 To investigate exoskeletons’ effect on a user’s attention, the team set up an obstacle course at UMass Lowell’s NERVE Center, a facility that normally tests and evaluates robots over various physical courses.
 Stirling and her colleagues modified an existing obstacle course to include cross-slopes and short walls to step over.
 Lights at both ends of the obstacle course were set up to intermittently blink on and off.

-Overall, Stirling found that for the visual task, seven of the 12 subjects wearing the powered exoskeleton reacted significantly more slowly and tended to miss light signals completely, compared with their performance when not wearing the device.
+Overall, Stirling found that for the visual task, seven of the 12 subjects wearing the powered exoskeleton reacted significantly more slowly and tended to miss light signals completely compared with their performance when not wearing the device.
 While wearing the powered knee-brace, the subjects also had a harder time maintaining the specified distance when following the leader.

-“For a military soldier, if they don’t detect an enemy over half a second, what does that mean?
-Does that put their life at risk, or is that OK?”
+“For a military soldier, if they don’t detect an enemy in half a second, what does that mean?
+Does that put their life at risk, or is that okay?”
 Stirling says.
 “We need to better understand what these operationally relevant differences are.
 A reaction time of half a second for me walking down a sidewalk is probably not a big deal.
 But it could be a big deal in a military environment.”

 Interestingly, the team identified a few users who were unfazed by the addition of an exoskeleton, and who performed just as well in the visual, audio, and follow-along tasks.

-“In this study, we see some people have no deficit in their attention.
+“In this study, we see that some people have no deficit in their attention.
 But some people do, and we’re not sure why some people are good exoskeleton users and some have more difficulty,” Stirling says.
 “Now we’re starting to investigate what makes people good users versus less adept users.
 Is this driven from a motor pathway, or a perception pathway, or a cognitive pathway?”

-Stirling’s group is working toward a better understanding of the way humans adapt and react to exoskeletons and other wearable technologies, such as next-generation spacesuits.
+Stirling’s group is working toward a better understanding of the way humans adapt and react to exoskeletons and other wearable technologies such as next-generation spacesuits.

 “We’re looking at the fluency between what the system is doing and what the human is doing,” Stirling says.
 “If the human wants to speed up or slow down, can this system be designed to appropriately move so the human is not fighting the system, and vice versa?”